alxpez/alxpez.github.io/README.md

-## The stuff I like
+# The stuff I like

-This is just a small selection of the toys I like to play with.
+This is just part of _my story_, and a small selection of the toys I like to play with.
-Love to share new ways of creating software, and always eager to discover any new technology that pops around.
-(amazes me the feeling of brain-expansion when something new falls into my hands)
+As about me, I love to share new ways of creating software, and I find myself always eager to discover any new technology that pops around.
+Amazes me the feeling of brain-expansion when I start digging in the _candybox_ of some new paradigm changing software.

 ### Backend